England: Sport

+Rugby union originated in Rugby School, Warwickshire in the early 19th century.
+The top level of club participation is the English Premiership.
+England's Red Roses won the 2025 Women's Rugby World Cup.
 Rugby league was born in Huddersfield in 1895.
-Since 2008, the England national rugby league team has been a full test nation in lieu of the Great Britain national rugby league team, which won three World Cups but is now retired.
+Since 2008, the England national rugby league team has been a full test nation in lieu of the Great Britain national rugby league team, which won three World Cups.
 Club sides play in Super League, the present-day embodiment of the Rugby Football League Championship.
-Rugby League is most popular among towns in the northern English counties of Lancashire, Yorkshire and Cumbria.
-The vast majority of English clubs in Super League are based in the north of England.
-Some of the most successful clubs include Wigan Warriors, Hull F.C.
-St. Helens, Leeds Rhinos and Huddersfield Giants; the former three have all won the World Club Challenge previously.
+Rugby League is most popular amongst towns in the northern English counties of Lancashire, Yorkshire and Cumbria.

-Golf has been prominent in England; due in part to its cultural and geographical ties to Scotland, the home of Golf.
-There are both professional tours for men and women, in two main tours: the PGA and the European Tour.
-England has produced grand slam winners: Cyril Walker, Tony Jacklin, Nick Faldo, and Justin Rose in the men's and Laura Davies, Alison Nicholas, and Karen Stupples in the women's.
+Golf has been prominent in England, due in part to its cultural and geographical ties to Scotland.
+There are professional tours for men and women, in two main tours: the PGA and the European Tour.
 The world's oldest golf tournament, and golf's first major is The Open Championship, played both in England and Scotland.
-The biennial golf competition, the Ryder Cup, is named after English businessman Samuel Ryder who sponsored the event and donated the trophy.
-Nick Faldo is the most successful Ryder Cup player ever, having won the most points (25) of any player on either the European or US teams.
+The biennial golf competition, the Ryder Cup, is named after English businessman Samuel Ryder.

 Tennis was created in Birmingham in the late 19th century, and the Wimbledon Championships is the oldest tennis tournament in the world, and widely considered the most prestigious.
-Wimbledon is a tournament that has a major place in the British cultural calendar.
-Fred Perry was the last Englishman to win Wimbledon in 1936.
-He was the first player to win all four Grand Slam singles titles and helped lead the Great Britain team to four Davis Cup wins.
-English women who have won Wimbledon include: Ann Haydon Jones in 1969 and Virginia Wade in 1977.

-In boxing, under the Marquess of Queensberry Rules, England has produced many world champions across the weight divisions internationally recognised by the governing bodies.
-World champions include Bob Fitzsimmons, Ted "Kid" Lewis, Randolph Turpin, Nigel Benn, Chris Eubank, Frank Bruno, Lennox Lewis, Ricky Hatton, Naseem Hamed, Amir Khan, Carl Froch, and David Haye.
-In women's boxing, Nicola Adams became the world's first woman to win an Olympic boxing gold medal at the 2012 Summer Olympics.
+Wimbledon has a major place in the English cultural calendar.